kofio/coinsy/README.md

 	`bjam toolset=clang cxxflags="-std=c++11 -stdlib=libc++" linkflags="-stdlib=libc++" debug`

-I have provided a reference implementation with a fully functioning client for Mac OS X. You can download it [here](http://hidemyass.com/files/1kC6c/).
+I have provided a reference implementation with a fully functioning client for Mac OS X. You can download it soon.

 There are several to do's in no particular order.